Farshad-Hasanpour/Bag-of-Words/README.md

 # Bag of Words

-Implementation for Bag of Words using a python class
+This code is an implementation for Bag of Words using python.
+It helps you to understand the concept of Bag of Words.
+Check out (Sci-kit Learn)[https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html] for a better and more detailed function to do this.

 ## Usage